List of Spartacus (TV series) characters: Gaius Julius Caesar

 A younger version of famous Roman dictator Gaius Julius Caesar.
 Serves as Tribune in Crassus' army.
 Caesar's participation in this series is entirely fictional as there is no record of Caesar's involvement in the Third Servile War, although Caesar was indeed Tribune under Crassus at the time.
 Caesar is sent to Sinuessa en Valle to pose as a rebel slave and help bring the rebels down from the inside.
+After manipulating Nemetes and his followers, he kills them when they go too far with their actions.
 He is ultimately successful and rejoins Crassus after the surviving rebels flee into the mountains.
 He loathes Tiberius and battles him for Crassus attention and favor.
 He becomes aware of Kore's rape by Tiberius and schemes to have Crassus made aware of the act, however Tiberius outmaneuvers and eludes him at almost every turn.
 He is nearly killed by Crixus before the gladiator is ambushed from behind by Tiberius in an attempt to steal glory; much to Caesar's anger, and is forced to watch as his adversary is executed.
-He manipulates Tiberius's capture by the rebels but is then forced to negotiate his release.
+Caesar is further infuriated when Canthara, a slave whom he was taking care of, is murdered by Tiberius just to spite him (and because she held knowledge of Tiberius' rape of Kore).
+He manipulates Tiberius's capture by the rebels, but is then forced to negotiate his release.
 In the final battle, he kills a dying Naevia and is almost bested by Gannicus before the rebel is overwhelmed by the number of Roman soldiers.
 He shares Crassus' victory in the end and reluctantly allows Pompey to usurp them.